News and Info

 Coat Sacrificial Layer

 The fluorinated Sacrificial Layer acts to planarize and release cleanly from the surface during the delamination step, leaving no residue behind.
-Sacrificial Layer can be coated through typical wet-coating processes like spin coating and Sacrificial Layer die.
+Sacrificial Layer can be coated through typical wet-coating processes like spin coating or slot-die coating.

 Coat Photoresist layer